drevil75/herai/README.md

 # HER:ai Project

-The manual comming soon (in the next days) at this place.
+A better manual comming soon at this place.
 Please be patiant.

+# prepare deployment

-## on linux
+## on linux (install and connect via ssh or console)

 ````shell
 # install all tools for the herai project